The Martial Arts Kid: Production

 The film was developed by James Wilson, the brother of lead actor Don "The Dragon" Wilson, as a modern-day version of The Karate Kid.
 When the film was announced, the filmmakers started a Kickstarter fund, in which they exceeded their target goal with $173,486 from 430 backers.

 An open casting call was done in April in which over 250 people showed up.
 Production began on the weekend of June 7, 2014 in Cocoa Beach, Florida and Melbourne, Florida, for six days followed by eight days in Los Angeles, California.

-To bring the spirit of martial arts in the film, many well-known martial artists (aside from Wilson, Rothrock, Ziff, and Storm) make cameo appearances in the film...either as instructors or as themselves.
-They include: Olando Rivera, Christine Bannon-Rodrigues, Jeff W. Smith, Glenn C. Wilson, Carl Van Meter, and Dewey Cooper.
+To bring the spirit of martial arts in the film, many well-known martial artists (aside from Wilson, Rothrock, Ziff, and Storm) make cameo appearances in the film, either as instructors or as themselves, which includes Olando Rivera, Christine Bannon-Rodrigues, Jeff W. Smith, Glenn C. Wilson, Carl Van Meter, and Dewey Cooper.
 Panetierre himself was a real-life black belt in krav maga.